A Generalized Variable Importance Metric and Estimator for Black Box Machine Learning Models: Discussion

 One of the key factors to consider while estimating GVIM is whether to use the full dataset for estimation or an independent validation set.
-It is a well-established fact that using in-sample predictions can produce optimistic results. \citet{fisher2019all} argued that for large sample sizes, the split sampling technique is not required to estimate the GVIM type metric when the prediction function is assumed to be from a known class of functions.
-However, when the prediction functions are not known a priori, we recommend estimating GVIM using split sampling techniques rather than using the full sample.
+It is a well-established fact that using in-sample predictions can produce optimistic prediction error estimates. \citet{fisher2019all} argued that for large sample sizes, the split sampling technique is not required to estimate the GVIM type metric when the prediction function is assumed to be from a known class of functions.
+However, when the prediction functions are not known a priori, the minimum sample size that would work without split-estimation is impossible to guess, hence we recommend estimating GVIM using split sampling techniques.
 We presented an example in Section \ref{short.sim} where we conducted a very simple simulation to show that the GVIM can be underestimated or overestimated when estimated using the full dataset, even if a model is fitted with the true functional relationship between the outcome and the predictors if the predictor space is large and the irreducible error (i.e., the error variance) is also large.
 GVIM estimates from the full dataset produced biased estimates, although the split sampling technique produced unbiased estimates.
 Since real-life scenarios can have many important predictors along with a large number of nuisance predictors, as well as unobserved sources of variation in the outcome, it is always possible to overfit a model.
 The size of the validation set has little impact on the estimation procedure of the GVIM.
 The impact of the training set size has a larger impact on estimating the GVIM.
 Based on our observations from various simulation scenarios, we recommend that two thirds of the data be used for the training set and the remaining one third of the data be used for the validation set. \\